 Institut National de la Santé et de la Recherche Médicale (INSERM)

-- The Vaccine Research Institute (VRI) Unit 955 is a network of national and international clinical and research teams sharing the goal to develop innovative therapeutic and prophylactic vaccines and tools to analyze biological responses to immunotherapies and vaccines
+- The Vaccine Research Institute (VRI) Unit 955 is a network of national and international clinical and research teams sharing the goal to develop innovative therapeutic and prophylactic vaccines and tools to analyse biological responses to immunotherapies and vaccines.

 - Unit 1058 “Infection by HIV and by agents with mucocutaneous tropism: from pathogenesis to prevention”, aims to improve knowledge on and innovate in public health control of HIV and other sever infections with mucocutaneous portal of entry.